cdesgrange/MoDiSc/README.md

 # MoDiSc

-MoDiSc stands for Modeling Disk in Scattered light.
-One can use the MoDiSc code to constrain the morphology and spectroscopy of a disk in scattered-light.
-It was originally used to model the total and polarized intensity data from the VLT/SPHERE instrument on the debris disk HD 120326 (HIP 67497) presented in Desgrange et al. (2025) resubm.
+MoDiSc (Modeling Disk in Scattered light) is a python package to model debris disk in scattered light.
+It was first used to constrain the morphology and the photometry of the debris disk HD 120326 (HIP 67497) imaged in total and polarized intensity with VLT/SPHERE data  in Desgrange et al. (2025).

+The documentation of the code is available [here](https://modisc.readthedocs.io/en/latest/).
+The first few steps regarding installation, running MoDiSc on a few example cases are also written below.

+If you would like new features implemented in MoDiSc for your work, feel free to contact me via email (celia.desgrange@eso.org).
+I will look into implementing them on a best-effort basis.

 <br>